Ahiraf/HeritageHub/README.md

 All POST/PUT requests accept/return JSON.
 Relationships are wired by query parameters such as `sellerNid`, `productId`, and `consumerNid` to keep payloads lightweight.

 ## Front-End Dashboard
-`src/main/resources/static/index.html` provides a minimal UI to:
+-`src/main/resources/static/index.html` provides a minimal UI to:
   - Visualise the product catalogue (landing page focused on browsing).
-- Access `seller.html`, `orders.html`, `reviews.html`, and `bids.html` for product creation, order logging, review submissions, and bid management respectively.
+  - Access `seller.html`, `orders.html`, and `reviews.html` for product creation, order logging, review submissions, and integrated product bidding.
 - Open `profile.html` to review the information captured during account registration.

 The styles (`css/style.css`) and behaviour (`js/app.js`) are plain CSS/JS to keep dependencies minimal.